DmiPy/Data-Visualization/README.md

 as I found out in [point 3](https://github.com/DmiPy/Data-Visualization/edit/main/README.md#3-top-countries-by-gdp-and-life-expectancy), there is no correlation or relationship between life expectancy and GDP.
 You could say that a linear relationship also requires a lot more data than about 100 lines.

-So here we can clearly see that a ***_linear regression is not suitable or simple to determine or predict the relationship between GDP and life expectancy._***.
+So here we can clearly see that a ***_linear regression is not suitable or simple to determine or predict the relationship between GDP and life expectancy_***.

 ![linmodel](https://github.com/DmiPy/Data-Visualization/assets/128055633/48306539-f621-4685-812e-101144331ac3)